aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 After the job has finished the automatically connected default :class:`~aiida_cusp.parsers.vasp_file_parser.VaspFileParser` will add the generated `vasprun.xml`, `OUTCAR` and `CONTCAR` files as outputs to the stored calculation node.
 As the stored files are available from the node using the `outputs.parsed_results` namespace we can easily determine the energy per Si atom in the relaxed structure using the parsed `vasprun.xml` file by loading the calculation node and inspecting the stored file contents.
-Using the `PK` of the stored calculation node printed, next to the running calculation in the output of `verdi process list` (see above), the node can be loaded from the database using AiiDA's :func:`~aiida.orm.load_node` function.
+Using the `PK` of the stored calculation node printed, next to the running calculation in the output of `verdi process list` (see above), the node can be loaded from the database using AiiDA's :func:`~aiida.orm.utils.loaders.load_node` function.
 In the following a `verdi shell`_ is used to load the node and calculated the energy per Si atom by inspecting the loaded node's outputs:

 .. code-block:: python